 December 17, 2010: After receiving necessary federal and state permits, and undergoing all necessary legal due diligence, the Penobscot Trust purchased the Veazie, Howland, and Great Works Dams.

-The Penobscot River Restoration Trust is a nonprofit organization consisting of the Penobscot Indian Nation, American Rivers, Atlantic Salmon Federation, Maine Audubon, Natural Resources Council of Maine, The Nature Conservancy, and Trout Unlimited.
+The Penobscot River Restoration Trust was a nonprofit organization consisting of the Penobscot Nation, American Rivers, Atlantic Salmon Federation, Maine Audubon, Natural Resources Council of Maine, The Nature Conservancy, and Trout Unlimited.

-Additional Partners in the Penobscot River Restoration Project include PPL Corporation, Black Bear Hydro LLC, U.S. Fish and Wildlife Service, Bureau of Indian Affairs, National Park Service, National Oceanic and Atmospheric Administration, State of Maine’s Department of Marine Resources, Maine Department of Inland Fisheries and Wildlife, and the former Maine State Planning Office, Penobscot Indian Nation, and the Penobscot River Restoration Trust and its members.
+Additional Partners in the Project included PPL Corporation, Black Bear Hydro LLC, U.S. Fish and Wildlife Service, Bureau of Indian Affairs, National Park Service, National Oceanic and Atmospheric Administration, State of Maine’s Department of Marine Resources, Maine Department of Inland Fisheries and Wildlife, and the former Maine State Planning Office, Penobscot Indian Nation, and the Penobscot River Restoration Trust and its members.

-The Penobscot River has worked hard for Maine people for centuries.
-Now we need to take care of the river.
-NRCM is a founding member of the Penobscot River Restoration Trust, and this is one more example of our commitment to protecting and restoring Maine’s environment, now and for future generations.
+NRCM was a founding member of the Penobscot River Restoration Trust, and this is one more example of our commitment to protecting and restoring Maine’s environment, now and for future generations.